jeremyButtler/bioTools/README.md

       - default is mapped reference comparision, but you can compare two sam entries (less accurate)
     - works on linux and plan9
+  - getLin (stopASF and freezeTB):
+    - detects SNP, TRS, deletion, and insertions lineages using an input tsv spread sheet with lineages
+    - uses a secondary spread sheet to combine single mutations into a multi-mutation lineage call
   - illNano (freezeTB/fluDI; dugging edClust):
     - finds Illumina variants from tbCon tsv file and then finds nanopore reads mapping Illumina profile